 (a) The filler pipe shall be six inches in diameter.

-(b) The filler connection shall have one, Siamese fitting with two 21/2inch connections, with NH thread with two Knox FDC Cap Model 3012 - Matte Gray Stainless locking covers attached to a 45° downward sweep elbow.
+(b) The filler connection shall have one Siamese fitting with two 2-1/2-inch connections, with NH thread with two Knox FDC Cap Model 3012 - Matte Gray Stainless locking covers attached to a 45° downward sweep elbow.
 The filler connection shall be supported vertically to the cistern.

 (c) The filler pipe connection shall be 36 inches above the final grade.